sirius-program/sirius-helpers/README.md

 ## toFloat()

-Simply saying, this method will convert your number into Float.
+This method will convert your number into Float.

 ```php
 echo sirius()->number('1234.56')->toFloat();